oliverphilcox/Spectra-Without-Windows/bk/README.md

-# Windowless BOSS Power Spectra
+# Windowless BOSS Bispectra

 ### Overview

+# TO WRITE!

-To compute power spectra, there are two steps:
+To compute bispectra, there are two steps:
 1. Run the ```compute_pk_randoms.py``` script to generate and analyze uniformly distributed particles.
 These are used to compute the Fisher matrix.
 This script should be run with 50-100 choices of input parameter ```rand_it```.
 2. Run the ```compute_pk_data.py``` script to analyze a specific Patchy simulation or BOSS data.
 Step (1) must be computed before this is run.